Laxx18/NOWALuaScript/README.md

 </Message>
 ```

+Since errors may occur from several scripts, the external application can create several xml files like:

+lua_script_data1312341234.xml
+lua_script_data6324523453.xml
+lua_script_data7324234454.xml

+Those file are all read subsequently and the data relayed to the corresponding lua script tab.
+Afterwards all files are deleted.
+So there is a directory tracking for xml files going on.

 ### Case 3: Back Communication
 NOWALuaScript can send commands back to the external application for tasks such as starting or stopping simulations: